2024-10-02

 The fundamental workflows of reasoning and arboreal navigation are similar.
 From a certain set of premises, a number of potential inferences can be examined.
 Some potential inferences can be ignored due to being irrelevant to the desired conclusion; they correspond to leaps in directions that are away from the desired destination.
 Other potential inferences can be disregarded due to being false; these correspond to leaps that are impossible to make.
 Each of the remaining inferences represents a new set of premises, from which further potential inferences can be examined, thus bringing us closer and closer to the desired conclusion.

 The necessity to coordinate for hunting may have acted as a catalyst for the repurposing of neural circuitry from the task of arboreal navigation to the task of reasoning.
-The Gorilla is another great ape that descended from the trees to the ground, but they are mostly vegetarian, so their food was free for the grabbing in the trees, and continued to be free for the grabbing on the ground.
+The Gorilla is another great ape that descended from the trees to the ground, but they have remained vegetarian, so their food was free for the grabbing in the trees, and continued to be free for the grabbing on the ground.
 Therefore, Gorillas had no need to form packs and go hunting for food, and thus no evolutionary pressure to do any repurposing of neural circuitry.

 More light might be shed on this hypothesis from research on the anatomical connectivity between the cerebellum (W), which is associated with motor control, and the frontal lobe (W), which is associated with problem solving.